-Benefitsblog links to a survey from the Center for Retirement Research indicating that 47% of those surveyed would not be willing to forego their health insurance benefits, even in lieu of a 30% raise.
+Benefitsblog links to a survey from the Center for Retirement Research indicating that 47% of those surveyed would not be willing to forego their health insurance benefits, even in lieu of a 30% raise or the fact that they can get a viatical settlement.
 And when you retire you need to start looking into independent assisted care communities.
 So that also plays a factor in you health insurance.

 Some of these folks aren’t doing the math!
 In fact, I’d be willing to wager most of them aren’t.

 Example: $100,000 income with a health plan included.
 Offered 30% raise.
 That’s $30,000, making gross income $130,000.
 Then go out and buy your own individual health plan.
 For illustration purposes, assume a family of 2 adults both age 45 with 2 children.
 In greater metropolitan Cincinnati, we can get this family insured with a $10,000 family deductible that is qualified for a health savings account plan for a premium of approximately $360/month (or 4,320 a year in premiums paid).
 They can fully fund an HSA account with $5,800 taken solely from the increase in pay.
 At this point, the family is $20,000 AHEAD in the current year, assuming no claims.
 But what people just seem to keep glossing over is the fact that they have pre-funded the first $5,800 in medical expenses for the year.
 In other words, they have a plan that pays 100% of the first $5,800 with no deductible.
 And if they take an add-on that reduces the deductible down to $100 for accidents, it’s even better (additional cost is approximately $50/month or $600 year).